 - And of course, there’s heart disease

 I love the fact that they explain how and why added sugar is bad for you.
-Sounds like some pretty valid reasons to kick the sugar habit.
+It sounds like some pretty valid reasons to kick the sugar habit.
 The great thing is this little downer of an article gives you a yummy recipe to help you get through day 1.

 Then you track everything for the day, and by tracking it’s basically a yes, or no answer form.